 There are rules to pitching a story; journalists are very often only interested in stories with an Australian angle and this must be communicated straight away to avoid wasting their time.
 Liv also remarks on how Australians are less likely to attend client meetings in the evening, preferring to opt for breakfast and lunches.

-It’s estimated that 320 billion emails will be sent daily in 2021, so it’s safe to say email isn’t going anywhere.
+It’s estimated that 347.3 billion emails are being sent daily in 2023, so it’s safe to say email isn’t going anywhere.
 But despite being a global tool of communication, email etiquette differs from country to country and you must be aware of this when executing an international PR strategy.

 In France, for example, capitalisation works differently from English.
 Days of the week or nationalities are written in lower case.
 This is the same regarding punctuation.
 In the UK, we would never dream of pitching to the trade and business press or speaking with clients using emojis or exclamation marks.
 However, as our Casablanca team points out, this is now the norm in Morocco.